 *Ignite Studio’s Maker-in-Residence is made possible through the HEPL Friends of the Library’s generous support.

-Katelyn Coyne is the Ignite Studio Manager and has been with Hamilton East Public Library for two and a half years.
+Katelyn Coyne is the Director of Experiential Learning and has been with Hamilton East Public Library for four years.
 On the weekends, you’ll find her exploring her favorite trails at Indiana State Parks and checking out the new flavors at the Fishers Test Kitchen.
 Her favorite thing about Fishers is the growth mentality – everyone who lives here believes that anything is possible and supports the work to get it done.
 She also lives with her orange Maine Coon cat named Rusty.